KiboOst/php-devoloDHC/README.md

 ##Requirements
 - PHP5+
-- Curl
+- cURL

 Can be installed on your lan, but at least first time the api will need external access to gather authortization stuff from www.mydevolo.com.
 Can be installed on your external domain, but the api need access to your Devolo Home Control box.
 Can be done throw NAT/PAT with a dyndns.
-Specify the url as $DHCcentralHost instead of IP.
+In this case, specify the url as $localIP.

 ##How-to

-Include phpDevoloAPI.php in your script and start it!
+Include phpDevoloAPI.php in your script.

 First time execution:
 The api will first request some authorization data from www.mydevolo.com.
 These data won't change for same user, so you can get them and directly pass them next time to get faster connection.
 Note them in your script or in a config file you include before creating DevoloDHC().

 ```
 <?php
 require($_SERVER['DOCUMENT_ROOT']."/path/to/phpDevoloAPI.php");